Supported languages

 Management portal: fixed languages: English, French, German, Dutch, Spanish & Italian

-Peripass allows to translate all your communication in any language (1).
-In a lot of places in Peripass, you will see a tab name “Translations”.
+Peripass allows you to translate all your communication in any language (1).
+In a lot of places in Peripass, you will see a tab named “Translations”.
 This means that the topic you are configuring could be displayed to visitors and therefore needs a translation.

 Translations can be imported in bulk: Bulk translations import/export